-St Mary's Catholic Primary School Curriculum Year 2 Autumn 1 Main Themes: Animals including humans/How was school different in the past?
-Cultural Capital/Enrichment: Visitors who are former pupils of St. Mary's End Points By the end of this first half term, the children will have had the opportunity to explore and settle into their new environments.
-In RE, the children will have appreciated that God created them because he loved them, and that each person should thank God for the gifts of creation and help God look after the world.
-They will understand what it means to be chosen and begin to use new vocabulary such as: trust, faith, bravery and courage.
+By the end of this first half term, the children will have had the opportunity to explore and settle into their new environments.
+In RE, the children will know about the story of creation and how through Baptism we are all part of God's Christian family.
 In English, the children will have learnt the story of Peter Rabbit and will have developed their use of using familiar and new punctuation correctly.
 They will also have had practice of using expanded noun phrases to describe and specify.
 Within maths, the children will have learnt all about numbers to 100.
 They will have focussed on counting, reading and writing numbers to 100 in numerals as well as counting in multiples of 2's, 5's and 10's.
 They will also be able to recognise the place value of each digit in a 2-digit number.
-In Science, the children will have explored the theme of 'Taking Care', with a focus on animals, including humans.
-They will have a greater knowledge of how animals have offspring which grow into adults and will have found out about and described the basic needs of animals, including humans, for survival.
+In Science, the children will have explored 'Local Habitats', they will have compared the differences between things that are living, dead, and things that have never been alive.
+They will have identified and named a variety of plants and animals in their habitats, including micro-habitats.
+They will have described how animals obtain their food from plants and other animals, using the idea of a simple food chain.
 In computing, the children will have learnt the functions of the 2Paint a Picture tool.
 Throughout the unit the children will have recreated different styles of impressionism art from the famous artists Monet, Degas and Renoir by exploring a range of tool and mark making techniques.
 In PE, the children will have developed jumping and landing skills, including how to swing arms to help gain height and use them to help balance on landing.
-In Music, the children will have looked at the song Tony Chestnut and will be able to play the song's melody on a tuned percussion instrument and listen to, recognise, and play echoing phrases by ear.
+In Music, the children will be using instruments to represent animals, copying rhythms and creating call and response rhythms.
 In History, the children will have identified how school was different in the past, particularly the 1900's and be able to explain which era of schooling they would prefer.
 In Art the children will have used a range of materials creatively to design and make products.
 They will have used drawing, painting and sculpture to develop and share their ideas, experiences and imagination.
 In RHE, Created and Loved by God, the children will have learnt that we are unique, with individual gifts, talents and skills.
 They will know what constitutes a healthy lifestyle, including exercise, diet, sleep, and personal hygiene.
-Religious Education In this topic the children will The Chosen People Know that we are chosen (and gifted) by God Think of ways we can thank God by helping others Know that God chose Abraham and why Think about how Abraham trusted God to guide him Reflect on how we trust God Know that God chose Moses to help his people Reflect on how he helped his people Understand that Daniel had to be brave and trust, have faith, in God Think how important it is for us to trust in God English Talk 4 Writing genres: Class Read for pleasure Text: Peter Rabbit- Warning story The Owl who was Afraid of the Dark How to catch a Vegetable thief- Instructions English - Reading To accurately read most words of two or more syllables.
-Comprehension phonic knowledge), sounding out unfamiliar words accurately, Skills/Word Reading automatically and without undue hesitation.
-To read accurately by blending the sounds in words that contain the graphemes taught so far, especially recognising alternative sounds for graphemes.
-To read most Y1 and Y2 common exception words, noting unusual correspondences between spelling and sound and where these occur in the word.
-To reread these books to build up fluency and confidence e in word reading.